HarrisonSlater/Harri.SchoolDemoAPI/README.md

 # Running the SchoolDemo REST Web API
 You have three options for running this web api,

-Build it from source and run (using git, dotnet sdk) Build a docker container and run (using git, dotnet sdk, and docker desktop) Pull and run a docker container (using docker desktop)
+1. Build it from source and run with dotnet sdk.
+See [Building from source](#building-from-source) below
+2. Build a docker container and run.
+See [Building container from source](#building-container-from-source) below
+3. Pull and run a docker container.
+See [Running from container](#running-from-container) below

+   For all options above you will also need to pull and run the [database container](#running-the-database-from-container)

 ## Building from source
 Use the included build scripts in the root of the repo or build in Visual Studio